mik3lol/n8n-databricks-examples/README.md

 # n8n-databricks-workflows
-This repository contains example workflows that use Databricks features in n8n
+This repository contains example n8n workflows that use Databricks features.